 Insurance Agent Enrollment in EIFS

-The BMV performs periodic audits of agent credentials and professional information.
-If you did not update any of your professional information with the BMV when required, your access may be denied.
+Verify that you are entering the user ID and password assigned to you, exactly as how it is listed within the emails.
+Also verify that you are using the insurance agent login to the EIFS program and no the general login for all Indiana drivers.
+It is your responsibility to inform the BMV of ANY changes in your credentials or professional information that you provided when you secured access to the EIFS program.
+Your responsibilities are defined in your access authorization agreement and the terms and conditions page you are presented with every time you log into the EIFS program.
+The BMV performs periodic audits of agent’s credentials and professional information.
+If you did not update any of your professional information with the BMV, and you’ve changed roles or organizations, or other professional information you supplied to secure access has changed, your access may be denied.
 If your user ID and password are not working, send a request to email@example.com for assistance.
 We will respond to your request within 48 business hours and inform you of what needs to be done to get your access reauthorized.

 For licensed insurance agents, the user ID and password are active until the expiration date shown on your insurance agent license.
 If you have submitted an authorization request for an unlicensed representative and they were approved by the BMV, they will be authorized for two years from the time their user ID and password are activated.